 It’s not too difficult to find them in the spice section of some grocery stores.
 Usually the nicer grocery stores with a more robust spice section has it.

 Or you can get black mustard seeds on Amazon.

 Like I mentioned earlier, you’ll want to use red lentils for this lentil curry so you can get that porridge-like texture.

 See how it break down with just a little whisking?

 The last special ingredient for this lentil curry is a popular Indian spice blend called Garam Masala.
 Sometimes it’s referred to as the Indian equivalent of French Herbs de Provence or Chinese Five Spice Powder.

 It’s similar to curry powder but it doesn’t have turmeric and it has a few other spices that curry powder doesn’t have.
 It’s a little heavy on the cinnamon & cardamom.
 Mmm.

 It used to be hard to track down, but now you can find it in most grocery stores in the spice section.

 I still grind my own from mostly whole spices, because I’m a spice nerd and it makes me feel cheffy.
-I like the Epicurious Garam Masala recipe.
-I omit the rosebuds and toss in a little extra cinnamon.
+Here’s my Homemade Garam Masala Recipe that you can grind from whole spices OR make with pre-ground.

 Like I said you can totally buy garam masala at the store or online at Amazon.